Back to overview

 Here's how to take the big step

-The first few days without diapers require a little extra attention.
+• The first few days without diapers will require a little extra time, patience, and attention on your part.
 Your child really needs to learn to sense when they need to pee or poop.
 They don’t always manage to do this in time yet.

-Use the times you’re already familiar with: after waking up, before meals, or before going outside.
+• Use the routines you’re already familiar with: after waking up, before meals, or before going outside.
 This will help your child remember to use the toilet.

 Tips